Kirkuk: Assyrians

-The Assyrians have an ancient history in Kirkuk, as they do throughout northern Iraq.
-As Arrapha it was a part of the Old Assyrian Empire (c.1975–1750 BC), and fully incorporated into Assyria proper by the 14th century BC during the Middle Assyrian Empire (1365–105 BC), and remained so until the downfall of the Neo-Assyrian Empire between 615 and 599 BC.
-After this it was an integral part of Achaemenid Assyria (Athura), and during the Parthian Empire was centre to an independent Neo Assyrian state named Beth Garmai, before being incorporated into Assuristan by the Sassanid Empire.

 The Seleucid town, like many other Upper Mesopotamian cities had a significant indigenous Assyrian population.
 Christianity was established among them in the 2nd century by the bishop Tuqrītā (Theocritos).
 During the Sasanian times the town became an important centre of the Assyrian Church of the East, with several of its bishops rising to the rank of Patriarch.
 Tensions among Christians and Zoroastrians led to a severe persecution of Christians during the reign of Shapur II (309–379 A.D.) as recorded in the Acts of the Persian Martyrs.
 Persecution resumed under Yazdegerd II in 445 A.D. who massacred thousands of them.
 Their situation greatly improved under the Sasanians in the following two centuries after the advent of a national Persian church of free of Byzantine influence, namely Nestorianism.
 Persecution resumed under Yazdegerd II in 445 A.D. who massacred thousands of them.
 Tradition puts the death toll at 12,000 among them the patriarch Shemon Bar Sabbae.
 The city was known as the centre of the prosperous Ecclesiastical Province of Beth Garmai which lingered until the conquests of Timur Leng in 1400 A.D.
 During the Ottoman period most of Kirkuk's Christians followed the Chaldean Catholic Church whose bishop resided in the Cathedral of the Great Martyrion which dates back to the 5th century.
 The cathedral was however used as a powder storage and was blown up as the Ottomans retreated in 1918.

 The discovery of oil brought more Christians to Kirkuk, however they were also affected by the Arabization policy of the Baath Party.
 Their numbers continued to plummet after the American invasion, and they occupy 4% of municipal offices, a percentage thought to be representative of their numbers in the city.

+They are ethnic Assyrians who speak their own dialect of Turkish and religiously follow the Chaldean Catholic Church from Kirkuk who lived in or near the citadel, where they adopted the Turkish language from Iraqi Turkmen, especially during the Ottoman Empire.
+Their dialect is mutually intelligible with the Iraqi Turkmen dialect.
+Their official hymns, eulogies, and prayers are in Turkish.
+Their bible is in the Ottoman Turkish language written in the 1800s and is recited by community leaders.
+The Citadel Christians are not to be confused with the community of Iraqi Turkmen who follow the Roman Catholic Church, which numbered around 30,000 in 2015 and live all across Turkmeneli, including Kirkuk, while the Citadel Christians were exclusively in Kirkuk before the migrations.